ryanp543/portfolio/_pages/aptmaker.md

 ## Reports and Provisional Patents

-Gotta give credit where credit is due.
+I have to give credit where credit is due.
 This is the fantastic team I was a part of!
+The final report that we submitted to the class can be read if you download the PDF below.

 [Download PDF]({{ site.baseurl }}/assets/pdf/AptMakerspaceReport.pdf)

 {% include gallery id="gallery7" caption="The fantastic team I was a part of!" %}

-Provisional patent